Storm door

 A storm door is a type of door that is installed in front of an exterior access door to protect it from bad weather and allow ventilation.
 Storm doors generally have interchangeable glass panels and window screen panels to provide visibility and prevent flying insects from entering the home.

 Construction

 Storm doors are typically made from wood, aluminum and plastics such as vinyl (PVC) and fiberglass.
 There are three basic types of storm doors: full-view, retractable screen, and ventilating.

 Full-view storm doors typically include a full glass panel and most an interchangeable full screen.

-Retractable screen storm doors feature a screen that is rolled up into the frame of the storm door when not in use.
+Retractable screen storm doors feature a screen that is rolled up into the frame of the storm door when not in use, and can be removed entirely.

-Ventilating storm doors generally include a full or half screen that is always in position on the storm door.

 Wood

 Wood was the original material from which storm doors were made.
 While wooden screen doors can be visually the most appealing, the wood itself requires painting or some other form of coating to protect it from the weather.
 Wooden screen doors less than one inch thick are used primarily as screen doors with no glass installed.
 Using wood thicker than one inch allows the storm door frame to accommodate glass panels.
 The door also becomes more rigid and durable as the thickness increases.